MAx241003/identifying-patterns-and-trends-in-campus-placement-data/README.md

 ## File setup

 Instructions for setting up the project:
-1. Download the dataset and open the visual studio code or open jupyter notebook.
+1. Download the dataset and open the visual studio code.
-2. Make a new jupyter notebook in the same folder which contains the dataset.
+2. Make a new file in the visual studio code .
 3. Import the dataset in the notebook as shown in the videos.
 4. Some packages like plotly might not be installed on your system, so to install those packages, just head over to the anaconda prompt and pip install all the necessary packages.